Meet the team

 Matt is a performer, teacher and drama specialist practitioner.
 After actor training at Bretton Hall, he became a primary teacher and spent 9 years teaching in Manchester schools, including Medlock Primary in the city centre and Newall Green Primary in Wythenshawe.
 This allowed him to develop his particular expertise in ‘drama for learning’ and he now trains teachers as well as working directly with children of all ages.
 He also develops drama-based learning sessions for museums and galleries.
 He is a Creative Associate with Peoplescape Theatre, for whom he delivers Speech Bubbles (as well as managing our own cohort of schools).
 He is a core member of acclaimed street theatre company Plunge Boom and has also worked with National Youth Theatre of Great Britain and M6 Youth Theatre, Rochdale.

-For North West Drama Matt operates as Creative Producer, managing the range of our work, as well as directing The Lowry Children's Shakespeare Festival.
+For North West Drama Matt operates as Creative Producer, managing the range of our work, as well as directing The Lowry Children's Shakespeare Festivals.

 Peter Kennedy Creative Associate Back to top